What are sketchnotes?

 Mauro Toselli, curator: IT Director, sketchnoter, author, living in Italy.

-Binaebi Akah, curator: Sr. UX Designer, sketchnoter, author, and swing dancer, living in Columbus, Ohio.
+Binaebi Akah, curator: Sr. UX Designer, sketchnoter, author, living in Columbus, Ohio.

 How can I be showcased on Sketchnote Army?